-- The Head of Education noted additional spaces had been factored into the development of the Whitehead school and the Pillgwenlly school would be changed to Welsh provision. - The Head of Education noted that the authority could not afford to build schools where there was no evidence for their need.
-The Head of Education informed committee that Welsh Government monitor surplus places and therefore the authority shouldn't have too many.
+- The Head of Education additional spaces have been factored in to the development of the Whitehead school and also the Pillgwenlly school would be changed to Welsh provision and would be extra spaces there.

-Was Jubilee Park a lesson learned or likely to have a duplicate situation in future?

-- The Head of Education assured committee that they were always reflective, but couldn't call it a lesson learned as they would have to do a total review.
+- The Head of Education noted that the authority could not afford to build schools where there was no evidence for their need.
+The Head of Education informed committee that Welsh Government monitor surplus places and therefore the authority shouldn't have too many. - The committee member asked whether Jubilee Park was a lesson learned or likely to have a duplicate situation in future? - The Head of Education assured committee that they were always reflective, but couldn't call it a lesson learned as they would have to do a total review.

-Would ALN programme changes be in all schools and how could parents arranged for children to be assessed?
+A committee member whether the ALN programme changes would be in all schools and how parents arranged for children to be assessed.

-The Head of Education informed committee that the expectation was a focus on early intervention work with parents to ensure children's needs are met without needing a statement.
-The Head of Education felt there were better

-- ways to distribute funding to schools for them to put in place better universal and targeted provision. - The Head of Education noted that schools would work together through a cluster lead.
+- The Head of Education informed committee that the expectation was a focus on early intervention work with parents to ensure children's needs are met without needing a statement.
+The Head of Education felt there were better ways to distribute funding to schools for them to put in place better universal and targeted provision. - The Head of Education noted that schools would work together through a cluster lead.

-Had there had been money allocated for training staff for ALN?
+A committee member asked whether there had been money allocated for training staff for ALN.

-The Head of Education confirmed that a variety of funding and support had been made available over the years, and networks of groups had been set up to ensure that they are prepared and supported, and this is replicated with head teachers.
+- The Head of Education confirmed that a variety of funding and support had been made available over the years, and networks of groups had been set up to ensure that they are prepared and supported, and this is replicated with head teachers.

-What measures and finance were being put in place for supporting children with mental health issues?
+A committee member asked what measures and finance were being put in place for supporting children with mental health issues.

-The Head of Education informed committee that there were a number of support mechanisms, including additional funding for school-based counselling which they could self-refer to.
-The Head of Education noted the distinct funding for whole school approach to mental and emotional wellbeing.
+- The Head of Education informed committee that there were a number of support mechanisms, including additional funding for school-based counselling which they could self-refer to.
+The Head of Education noted the distinct funding for whole school approach to mental and emotional wellbeing. - The committee member was concerned the self-referral might mean that some children would not be identified.
+The Head of Education confirmed that there was training to support teachers identifying children struggling and offering support.

-Were there any figures for children in all schools that had disabilities and mental health issues?
+A committee member asked whether there were any figures for children in all schools that had disabilities and mental health issues?

-- The Head of Education informed committee that they recorded children who are ALN and the types of ALN they have and monitored trends. - The Head of Education informed committee that data was kept for numbers of children referred to school based counselling to monitor usage and demand.
+- The Head of Education informed committee that they record children who have ALN and the types of ALN they have and monitored trends to keep abreast of them. - The Head of Education informed committee that data was kept for numbers of children referred to school based counselling to monitor usage and demand.